cyberkade/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    - useRouteMatch will give you access to the match object which then allows you to use path, url, params, and isExact.
+A primary use case would be using it to construct nested paths.

 1. How would you explain form validation to someone who has never programmed before?
+    -Form validation is making sure that the user enters all required information in a format that is specified by the developer.
+This is done to collect clean, correct data and avoid errors in form submissions from the user.

 1. In 1-2 sentences, define end to end testing.
+    -E2E testing is a method where you test the functionality of an app from beginning to end to ensure the app flow behaves as expected.
+The goal with E2E testing is to simulate what a real user scenario looks like from start to finish.
 ## Instructions

 ### Task 1: Project Set Up